Close

 Short-Term Tourist and Visitor Visas

 Schengen Tourist Visa (Type C) permits stays up to 90 days within a 180-day period for tourism, family visits, or leisure activities.
 This visa grants access to all Schengen Area countries, making it ideal for European travel itineraries.
 Processing typically takes 15 calendar days, with multiple-entry options available for frequent travelers.
+A multiple-entry visa is valid for a maximum of five years, allowing several consecutive visits to the Schengen area.

 Business and Commercial Visas